noendscripting/Labdeploy/README.md

 ### Deploy Lab with default settings

 1. Open Powershell terminal or use previusly opened terminal
-2. Using pwoershell command navigate to the root of the directory containing source files
+2. Using powershell command navigate to the root of the directory containing source files
 3. In the same terminal run Login-AzAccount and follow steps to log in to Azure
-4. Run ./aclray10.ps1 to deploy the lab with default settings
+4. Run ./aclray10.ps1 to deploy the lab with default settings and enter name of Resource Group, to be used for deployment, when prompted.

-### Deploy
+### Deploy with custom settings